Brushing your hare.

 Want to help Peter Cottontail let his hair down?
 A good, regular brushing will do wonders for everything, from matting to shedding.

 Just be aware that rabbit skin is sensitive, so gently using a brush just for Bugsy will make grooming a warm and fuzzy experience for you both.
-Funny enough, many cat grooming tools are also suitable for hares, such as the Cat Bristle Brush.
+Funny enough, many cat grooming tools are also suitable for rabbits.
 You’ll just want to double-check the label to make sure it won’t hurt Snowflake’s skin.

 Just how often you brush your rabbit’s fur will depend on the length of it.

 Short-haired rabbits need brushing at least once a week, and daily if they’re shedding.
-A bristle brush or a fine-toothed comb works well on Shorty, and if you rub a damp (not dripping) washcloth over his coat afterward, you can nab all the loose fur.
+A bristle brush or a fine-toothed comb works well, and if you rub a damp (not dripping) washcloth over his coat after ward, you can nab all the loose fur.

 Long-haired rabbits require daily grooming and regular trimming, folks, as their coats are very prone to matting and hairballs.
 Be careful when practicing your hairdressing pipe-dream on Bunny Foo Foo – that, is trimming his hair, especially over the hock area.
-Rabbit skin is quite thin, but not in an ‘angry bunny’ way.
-We just mean it can easily get sores or be cut accidentally, during grooming.
+Rabbit skin is quite thin, it can easily get sores or be cut accidentally, during grooming.
 That said, if your French Angora’s coat goes a bit matty, never try to remove the knots using scissors.
 Instead, gradually tackle each tangle by gently separating and combing hair out from it – just a tiny bit at a time.
 Of course, you’ll want to be careful not to pull on your bunny’s skin.
 It may take several grooming sessions to undo a mat, but just remember, you can always take your Giant to a groomer.
 They can get those big knots out, in one swoop of the electric clippers.

 Doing Jessica Rabbit’s nails.

 Trimming your bunny’s nails should be made a regular part of his grooming schedule – whether he’s Roger or Jessica Rabbit.
 Check the cuddler’s claws once a week while grooming, and just trim them whenever they get a bit long.
 This will prevent your Florida White’s nails from snagging and help reduce painful scratches.
-(Besides, the Dragon Lady look is out, anyway.)
-Be careful not to cut the nail too short, however, as it will bleed and cause your English Spot a bit of pain, by George.
+Be careful not to cut the nail too short as it will bleed and cause pain.
 If this becomes a problem, hop on over to a vet, groomer, or experienced pet store staff – especially if Nugget’s had it up to hare.

 How to wash a wabbit.

 Good news down the bunny trail: Unless your rabbit smells, has fleas or mites, he doesn’t need a dunk in the tub.
-Actually, bunnies find the whole bathing caper overrated and stressful, so you’re better off doing a ‘spot cleaning’ of the dirty area, if possible.
+Actually, bunnies find bathing stressful, so you’re better off doing a ‘spot cleaning’ of the dirty area, if possible.
 But if there really is much more than a hare out of place and you need to bathe your rabbit, keep in mind his double-coat doesn’t dry easily.
 So, try using a blow dryer (on a warm, never hot, setting) to speed up the process.
 Just be careful, pet-lovers, as bunnies are prone to overheating.
-Just sayin’.